iliyan-kostov9/aws-python-cdk-code-example/README.md

 ## Getting Started

-Before going to the fun stuff of writing code, we'll need to make sure we have the neccessary dependencies on our local machine, in order for us to fully integrate CDK into our infrastructure.
+Before going to the fun stuff of writing code, we'll need to make sure we have the necessary dependencies on our local machine, in order for us to fully integrate CDK into our infrastructure.

 1. Dependencies